Linaro/lava/doc/v2/dispatcher-design.rst

    * loads only the configuration required for this one job.

 #.
-A NewDevice is built from the target specified (commands.py)
+A DeviceDict is built from the target specified (runner.py)
 #.
 A Job is generated from the YAML by the parser.
 #.
 The top level Pipeline is constructed by the parser.
 #.
 Strategy classes are initialized by the parser